 For example, a recent study of the impact of the pandemic on LGBTQ+ youth found that they were significantly more likely to report poor mental health and housing insecurity.
 And, although lack of data collection and reporting from many Massachusetts state agencies means that state-specific data is unavailable, national data suggests that LGBTQ+ individuals are disproportionately represented in our justice system, our child welfare system, and among individuals who are homeless.

-As Governor, she will ensure state agencies are responsive to the the needs of LGBTQ+ residents and implement policies designed to address disparities and promote inclusion, including:
+Our next Governor must ensure state agencies are responsive to the the needs of LGBTQ+ residents and implement policies designed to address disparities and promote inclusion, including:

 Passing the Massachusetts Parentage Act, to ensure equality for LGBTQ families seeking to establish legal parentage.